fredgj/mom/README.rst

 Mom is a python module that contains one single decorator called decorate_with, but this is also a powerful decorator.
 It's the mother of all decorators.

-In the future I might add more meta stuff here, but at the moment I just need this single decorator.
+In the future I might add some more meta stuff here, but at the moment I only need this single decorator.

 It might not be the most useful decorator, but it intends to solve a problem, at least for some people.